Skip to Main Content

 Navigate EU customs procedures, ATA Carnet for non-EU equipment, and Belgian customs documentation for film gear entering Belgium

-Moving film equipment across international borders can make or break your production budget.
+Here is how this works in practice.
+Moving film gear across global borders can make or break your shoot budgets.
 One customs delay or unexpected duty charge can cost thousands and derail your shooting schedule.
-The ATA carnet system exists specifically to solve this problem—it's like a passport for your professional equipment, allowing temporary imports without paying duties or taxes.
-Yet many productions still get caught off-guard by customs procedures, either because they don't know about carnets or they misunderstand the application process.
-Whether you're bringing cameras from London to shoot in Brussels or flying RED packages from New York for a commercial in Ghent, understanding equipment customs is essential.
-This guide covers everything you need to know about ATA carnets, temporary import procedures, and keeping your gear moving smoothly across borders.
+The ATA carnet system exists specifically to solve this problem—it's like a passport for your pro gear, allowing short-term imports without paying duties or taxes.
+Yet many shoots still get caught off-guard by customs procedures, either because they don't know about carnets or they misunderstand the application process.
+Whether you're bringing cameras from London to shoot in Brussels or flying RED packages from New York for a commercial in Ghent, knowing gear customs is key.
+This guide covers everything you need to know about ATA carnets, short-term import procedures, and keeping your gear moving smoothly across borders.

 ATA Carnet Fundamentals